juinnsheng/abnpsychchatbot/README.md

 > **THIS CHATBOT IS NOT FOR DIAGNOSIS OR TREATMENT**
 >
-> Dymphna Chatbot is an **educational tool only** and should **NEVER** replace professional mental health care.
+> Magdalene Chatbot is an **educational tool only** and should **NEVER** replace professional mental health care.
 It is designed for learning and understanding, not for:
 > - Diagnosing mental health conditions
 > - Providing treatment or therapy
 > - Offering medical advice